 For the bride-to-be, choosing the perfect dress is one of the most important aspects of planning a wedding.
 While it can be tempting to spend thousands on a gown, it could be a waste if it eventually ends up in the back of your closet collecting dust.
 Unless you want to hold on to it so you can pass it down to your daughter one day, it may be worthwhile to consider donating it.

 Organizations such as Brides for a Cause and Brides Against Breast Cancer accept donations of used wedding gowns as well as accessories, including veils, tiaras, slips and headpieces.
 These organizations sell the gowns and use the proceeds to fund charitable causes.
-If your bridesmaids aren’t crazy about their fuchsia chiffon concoctions, you can also donate them to The Princess Project or a similar non-profit that re-purposes the gowns to provide prom dresses for high school students who otherwise couldn’t afford them.
+If your bridesmaids aren’t thrilled about their fuchsia chiffon concoctions, you can also donate them to The Princess Project or a similar non-profit that re-purposes the gowns to provide prom dresses for high school students who otherwise couldn’t afford them.

 These are just a few of the wedding-related expenses newlyweds may be able to deduct at tax time.
 If you’re planning on snagging any of these write-offs, be sure to get the proper documentation to prove your claim.
 The IRS has specific guidelines about what you can and can’t deduct so you need to make sure you’re prepared.